Can You Really Experience America’s Founding in Just One Week?

 Was it exhausting trying to cram in so many activities and historical sites?

-Yes, but we planned downtime.
-We also utilized public transpiration whenever possible.
+Yes, we scheduled a period of downtime.
+Whenever possible, we made use of public transportation.
 We bought new shoes before to make sure we had proper support.

 And there was some extra downtime planned into the point where we were wondering if we should go back out.